endulum/react-frontend/README.md

 ## Technologies
 - React as the framework
 - Vite as the bundler
-- Style enforced with ESLint ("Standard with TypeScript")
+- Style enforced with ESLint ("Standard with TypeScript" and "Airbnb")